edgepointlearning/edgepointlearning.com/src/collections/blog/2019/2019-12-11-employee-engagement-research.md

 ---
-title:    "11 Insights Into Employee Engagement Research From 2019"
+title:    "11 Insights Into Employee Engagement Research"
 permalink: /blog/employee-engagement-research/
 image: blog/2019/2019-12-11-employee-engagement-research.jpg
 meta: Read on for the top learning research articles on employee training and development and workplace engagement in 2019.